chrjl/reactresume/README.md

 Import [JSON Resume](https://jsonresume.org) data and render a styled and formatted resume out of React components.
 Refactoring of <https://github.com/chrjl/jsonresume--react-generator> into TypeScript and a metarepo project structure.

-This metarepo consists of the following subprojects
+This metarepo consists of the following subprojects:

 - [`@reactresume/server`](https://github.com/chrjl/reactresume--server)
 - [`@reactresume/template`](https://github.com/chrjl/reactresume--template)